-- Devereux Early Childhood Assessment – Infant (DECA-I) for babies age 4 weeks through 18 months, and
+- Devereux Early Childhood Assessment – Infants (DECA-I), ages 4 weeks through 18 months

-- Devereux Early Childhood Assessment – Toddler (DECA-T) for toddlers ages 19-36 months
+- Devereux Early Childhood Assessment – Toddler (DECA-T), ages 19 months up to 36 months

-- The strengths, happiness and resilience of all children: DCRC recognizes that all children need a strong social and emotional foundation to be successful now and in the future.
-Children who are happy and have social and emotional strengths are more likely to be successful academically as well as socially
+- The strengths, happiness and resilience of all children: Children who are happy and have social and emotional strengths are more likely to be academically and socially successful.

-- The well being of the adults who parent, nurture and educate children: Young children’s healthy social and emotional development is strongly influenced by the health and well-being of the adults who care for them.
+- The well-being of the adults who parent, nurture and education children: Young children’s healthy social and emotional development is strongly influenced by the health and well-being of the adults who care for them.

 - Strength-based approaches: Research confirms that promoting children’s social and emotional strengths reduces the development and escalation of behavioral concerns.
-DCRC resources identify and build on children’s strengths first, rather than focusing on deficit-based behaviors.
+DCRC resources identify and build upon children’s strengths first, rather than focusing on the deficit-based behaviors.

 - Strong partnerships between families and teachers, and other child-serving professionals: Families and providers working together as a team to provide consistent, nurturing, developmentally appropriate care results in more positive outcomes for children.

-- Collaboration between the fields of early childhood and mental health to optimize positive outcomes: Families, providers, specialists and other community resources professionals sharing knowledge and working as a team to understand and jointly determine how to best promote children’s healthy social and emotional development.
+- Collaboration between the fields of early childhood and mental health to optimize positive outcomes: Families, providers, specialists and other community resource professionals share knowledge and work as a team to understand and jointly determine how to best promote children’s healthy and social and emotional development.

-- Data driven decision making: Decisions about how to optimize a child’s social and emotional development must be based on reliable and valid information from multiple sources.
+- Data-driven decision making: Decisions about how to optimize a child’s social and emotional development must be based on reliable and valid information from multiple resources.
 The DCRC approach uses data to inform decisions and also track progress.

 - Implementing consistent routines and schedules, helping children feel a sense of trust and security in their lives

-- Speaking positively, ensuring that babies and toddlers feel cared for and loved
+- Speaking positively, ensuring that babies and toddlers feel care for and loved

-- Engaging infants and toddlers in daily routines such as singing and talking during diaper changes, holding young infants while feeding them and following a child’s lead during floortime
+- Engaging babies and toddlers in daily routines, such as singing and talking during diaper changes, holding young infants while feeding them, and following a child’s lead during floor time

 - Redirection: When you see a child about to make an inappropriate choice, help them to make a more appropriate choice by redirecting them to another activity.